BuoyantIO/gateway-api-workshop/README.md

 If we try the web browser again, we should now get the GUI!
 But we'll see all grimacing faces on purple backgrounds.
-This is because the GUI, for each cell, tries to request the `/face/` path, which we haven't routed yet.
+This is because the GUI, for each cell, tries to request the `/face/` path, which we haven't added a route for yet.

-To tackle that, we'll route anything with a path starting with `/face` to the `face` service.
+To tackle that, we'll create another HTTPRoute to direct any request with a path starting with `/face` to the `face` service.

 ```bash
 bat k8s/01-base/face-route.yaml